Atia-Farha/Atia-Farha/README.md

 - **Pronoun:** She/Her
 - **Country:** Bangladesh
 - **Personality type (MBTI):** INTP
-- **Goal:** Full-stack developer
+- **Goal:** Frontend-Centric Software Engineer with Practical Backend Knowledge
-- **Fun fact:** When I'm not glued to coding, you might find me solving a Rubik's Cube, playing online games or badminton, doodling, listening to music, watching Korean series, reading webtoons, or searching for random things on Google.
+- **Fun fact:** When I'm not glued to coding, you might find me solving a Rubik's Cube, playing online games or badminton, listening to music, reading webtoons, watching Korean series, doodling or searching for random things on Google.

 ## 🔧 Technologies I use
 ### Web Development: